elbaulp/algui91-hugo/content/post/githubMiningLanguagesEn.md

 activeFriends$has_downloads<-as.integer(activeFriends$has_downloads)
 ```

-Finally, in the `full_name` column we must just get the user name, because the repos names are already included in `name` column. it can be achieved by expliting each item by the slash, and getting the first:
+Finally, in the `full_name` column we must just get the user name, because the repos names are already included in `name` column. it can be achieved by spliting each item by the slash, and getting the first:

 ```r
 # Getting the username